 The establishment was found to be clean, tidy and well maintained.
-Dr Hutton confirmed that arrangements for maintaining the environment were in place.
+Dr Hamilton confirmed that arrangements for maintaining the environment were in place.

-The most recent fire risk assessment had been undertaken during February 2023.
+The most recent fire risk assessment had been undertaken during September 2023.

-A review of training records evidenced that fire safety awareness training had been completed by all staff in the clinic.
+A review of training records evidenced that fire safety awareness training had been completed by all staff working in the clinic.
 It was confirmed that the staff were aware of the action to take in the event of a fire.
-As previously discussed fire safety refresher training was being completed every two years rather than annually in keeping with legislation and the RQIA training guidance.
-RQIA were provided with assurance that fire safety training will be completed annually by all staff.